 The decision to not hire people with disabilities is often based in a culture of uncertainty and fear.

 Employers may assume the job won’t get done effectively or efficiently, or that accommodating people with disabilities is too expensive and time consuming.
 People without a disability or with very little exposure to disability may be afraid they’ll say or do the wrong things when working with someone who has different needs and requirements.

 A lack of awareness or understanding of the many types of disability can create the notion that disability equals special treatment.
 This only reinforces the existing culture, allowing for discrimination.

-A list of the top 10 myths of hiring people with disabilities shows employer concerns may range from poor performance standards and persistent absenteeism to violating human rights law.
+A common myth of hiring people with disabilities is, employer concerns may range from poor performance standards and persistent absenteeism to violating human rights law.
 All of this is false.
 When businesses and organizations provide for all their employees’ individual needs, the workplace naturally reflects best practices.
 If all employees have an equal opportunity to thrive, it adds value to any organization.
 Everyone, including customers and stakeholders, feels the benefits.

 Inclusion just makes good business sense.
 Provincial legislation combined with the growing national demand for accessibility is actively removing physical barriers in our public buildings and spaces.
 Advancements in assistive technology has broken down many communications barriers.
 As the number of people with a disability in Canada expected to rise to one in five by 2036, it’s not good sense to ignore the economic and social costs of a growing segment of the population.

 What can I do to make my workplace more inclusive?

 Here are a few ideas for both employers and employees on how to make workplaces more inclusive:

 - Develop a business case promoting the benefits of inclusion to bring others on board.